awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 }
 ```

-The following example shows an inline policy for an IAM role \(*CrossAccount\_Role*\) created by AccountB that allows access to AWS CodeDeploy actions required by the pipeline in AccountA\.
+The following example shows an inline policy for an IAM role \(*CrossAccount\_Role*\) created by AccountB that allows access to CodeDeploy actions required by the pipeline in AccountA\.

 ```
 {